 "Thanks for organising such a wonderful coming together of Journeying and Waterford Camino.
 All the best as you work to bring the Celtic roots connections together."
 Isobel, Scotland.

 Walks and Excursions

 Please aim to arrive between 4pm and 6pm in the afternoon.
 Our priority on this day is to settle into our accommodation, enjoy a nice meal together and get our bearings for the days ahead.

 Ardmore is thought to be the oldest Christian Settlement in Ireland, founded by St Declan in the late 4th Century, pre-dating St Patrick's arrival in Ireland.
 This was a busy monastic site, training Celtic missionaries to convert Ireland and Europe to Christianity.
 We visit his monastic settlement with a round tower and 12th Century cathedral and we walk along the coast to his holy well and hermitage.
-In the afternoon we drive inland to the beautiful town of Lismore, home to the fairytale castle that is still lived in and has been host to kings, US presidents and film stars.
-We visit the Lismore Heritage Centre follow the 'Lady Louisa' walk along the banks of the River Blackwater - once of the finest salmon fishing rivers in Ireland.
 On the way back to Waterford we stop off along the beautiful Copper Coast, with its coves, clifftop walks and dramatic coastal scenery.

 Day 3: Comeragh Mountains, Greenway and Waterford Treasures